hardik01shah/digital-design-project-2020/README.md

 >It should automatically close the doors when the pre-set number of people is reached.

 The project report contains a detailed description of the approach used, the top level block diagram, components used, pin-out diagrams.
 Initially a simple design was implemented that satisfied the requiremnets of the problem statement after considering some justifiable assumptions.
-After perfecting the simple design, another complex design with additional functionalities was implemented that aimed to dispense the asssumptions taken into consideration during the simple design.
+After perfecting the simple design, another complex design with additional functionalities was implemented that aimed to dispense the assumptions taken into consideration during the simple design.

 ## File Description:
 There are two _logisim_ files uploaded (the ones with the _.circ_ extension).